-Quick guide to using Regenerate Thumbnails Advanced settings
+Quick guide to using reGenerate Thumbnails Advanced settings

-Regenerate Thumbnails Advanced (RTA) plugin comes in handy when you install a new WordPress theme on your site that has different image sizes.
+reGenerate Thumbnails Advanced (RTA) plugin comes in handy when you install a new WordPress theme on your site that has different image sizes.
 While the newly uploaded images will be cropped and resized to fit your new theme, the old thumbnails will remain unchanged.
 Using RTA you can regenerate the thumbnails for all your existing images.